 Speeding in a school zone in Nevada carries double fines.
 While a typical speeding ticket in Las Vegas may cost $205 to settle, a ticket for violating NRS 484B.363 would carry a $410 fine.

-Unless the speeding caused an injury, prosecutors are often willing to lessen speeding charges to non-moving violations, which carry no demerit points.
+Unless the speeding caused an injury, prosecutors are often willing to lessen speeding charges to non-moving violations, which carry no Nevada driver's license demerit points.
 But if a defendant fails to handle their traffic ticket case by missing court appearances or payments, the court will issue a bench warrant for the defendant's arrest.